 Not ready from either a financial or mental standpoint?
 That’s the point.
-Today’s preparation can prevent tomorrow’s calamitous surprises.
+Today’s preparation can prevent tomorrow’s calamities.
 Years of hard earned wealth is at stake.
-A financial plan helps you understand your options, quantify a range of values for different business transfers, and identify gaps before the event!
-A strong financial position cures a lot of mental stress and helps pave the way to a confident, secure retirement.
+Developing an even stronger financial position cures a lot of mental stress and helps pave the way to a confident, secure retirement.

 Your daily routine is demanding.
 How do you begin to organize and prioritize all the necessary pieces of the puzzle.
 The range of required expertise creates complexity, and can span legal, tax, investment, insurance, valuation, and estate planning.
 No one adviser can do it all.
 How to simplify?

-A competent adviser who understands the range of issues required can serve as your quarterback and help you orchestrate the team you need to succeed.
+An astute, competent adviser who understands the range of issues can serve as your quarterback and help you orchestrate the team you need to succeed.
+An holistic financial plan helps you understand your options, quantify a range of values for different business transfers, and identify gaps before an event!

 Questions 1-4: What’s goals are next?
 Risks to lifestyle: what could go wrong?

 Questions 5-7: Asset concentration & diversification; reasonable range of business value

 Questions 8-10: Transfer methods, taxes, and legal protections

 1) What do you want to achieve with your exit?

 You had goals when you started the business; what goals do you have for an exit (either full or partial).
 Establishing clear written goals for transition and life after you leave your business helps you examine your thoughts and feelings.
 Goals should include financial, personal, and professional.
 Who is an ideal buyer?
 What timeline do you have?
 Include family members or key employees to the extent they are important to the process.